We have reported on the outcomes for customers following the family violence changes to the water customer service codes.

 View the report and other family violence resources

 Customers feel believed and say water business staff respond more sensitively to their needs

 On the whole, financial counsellors felt that their clients were treated with dignity and respect.
 Financial counsellors thought this was due to organisation-wide training in which staff developed greater awareness of the nature of family violence and more sensitivity towards customers affected by family violence.

 Accessing assistance is now quicker, easier and less stressful

-Many financial counsellors commented that processes for accessing assistance for family violence has become more straightforward since the 2017 code changes.
-Financial counsellors and customer advocates agreed that not requiring evidence of family violence has greatly benefited customers.
+Many financial counsellors commented that processes for accessing assistance for family violence have become more straightforward since the 2017 code changes.
+Financial counsellors and customer advocates agreed that not requiring evidence of family violence has greatly benefitted customers.
 One financial counsellor noted this approach reduces the need for victims/survivors to repeat their story and relive associated trauma.

 Lessons from the water code outcomes review 2019